GaiaGit/NDReact-Project02/README.md

 ~~~
 $ npm start
 ~~~
-* Live project will be available at
+* Live project will be available at browser url
 ~~~
 http://localhost:3000/
 ~~~